 Associate Professor, Department of Molecular Pharmacology

-This research program investigates the genetic basis of the regulation of synaptic transmission of the neurotransmitter serotonin.
-Drugs that target the serotonergic system are the most commonly prescribed therapeutic agents for the treatment of a wide spectrum of behavioral and neurological disorders, from depression to eating disorders, autism, schizophrenia and Parkinson’s disease.
-Using mouse and C. elegans as animal models, our laboratory is undertaking genetic dissection of the genes and biochemical pathways in serotonin signaling and characterizing therapeutics that can alter them.
+This research program investigates the genetic basis for the regulation of neural circuitry by the neurotransmitter serotonin.
+Dynamics of serotonin signaling underscore long-standing theories of neural circuit plasticity that leads to learning, memory and stress responses.
+Drugs that target the serotonergic system are the most commonly prescribed therapeutic agents for the treatments of a wide spectrum of behavioral and neurological disorders, from depression to eating disorders, autism, schizophrenia and Parkinson’s disease.
+Using mouse and C. elegans as animal models, our laboratory is undertaking a systematic dissection of the genetic pathways and synaptic properties regulated by serotonin signaling and characterizing drugs that might alter them.

 Moussaif, M. and Sze, J. Y. (2009) Intraflagellar transport/Hedgehog-related signaling components couple sensory cilium morphology and serotonin biosynthesis in C. elegans.
 J. Neurosci.
 29, 4065-75.